xwp/wp-customize-setting-validation/readme.md

 This feature plugin allows setting values to be validated and for any validation errors to block the Customizer from saving any setting until all are valid.
-Additionally, once a successful save is performed on the server, any settings that have resulting PHP-sanitized values which differ from the JS values will be updated on the client to match, while retaining the non-dirty saved sate.
+Additionally, once a successful save is performed on the server, any settings that have resulting PHP-sanitized values which differ from the JS values will be updated on the client to match, while retaining the non-dirty saved state.

 The functionality here will be proposed for inclusion in WordPress Core via Trac [#34893](https://core.trac.wordpress.org/ticket/34893):
 Improve Customizer setting validation model.